Data 145: Evidence and Uncertainty - Topic Map

 Course thread: how to turn noisy data into evidence, quantify uncertainty, and make decisions without pretending randomness disappeared.

-Phase 1 Bridge
+Phase 1 Notes

-Phase 2 Notes: Topic Map
+Phase 2 Notes

 Phase 2 notes Lectures 14-15: Testing, Confidence, and Power Testing structure, confidence intervals, and power.
 Phase 2 notes Lectures 17-18: Likelihood and Decision Rules Likelihood reasoning and general testing procedures.
 Phase 2 notes Lectures 19-20: Multiple Testing Bonferroni, FWER, FDP, and FDR.
 Phase 2 notes Lectures 21-22: MGFs and Concentration MGFs, Chernoff thinking, Hoeffding, and tail bounds.
 Phase 2 notes Lectures 23-24: Geometry of Linear Models Rotations, nuisance/signal/residual blocks, t, chi-squared, F, ANOVA, and regression.
+Phase 2 notes Lectures 25-26: Gibbs Sampling and Hierarchical Bayes MCMC, Gibbs full conditionals, burn-in, shrinkage, empirical Bayes, and hyperparameter concentration.
+Phase 2 notes Lecture 27: Introduction to Causal Inference Potential outcomes, randomized trials, ATE estimation, confounding, propensity scores, and inverse propensity weighting.

 Enjoy Reading This Article?